jhumelsine/jhumelsine.github.io/_posts/2024-03-19-interpreter-design-pattern-dsls.md

 They added ___domain___, which I think is a critical concept for understanding Interpreter.
 Domain is the business environment of an industry. eBay’s domain is auctions.
 Amazon’s domain is bookstores, or at least it started that way.
 Facebook, Linkedin and Twitter/X’s domains are social networks.

 Domain is an ecosystem.
 Domain is an economy.
 Domain is a mathematical system.
-Domain is a usually closed system.
-A domain is a set of rules that define a bounded conceptual space specifying what can and cannot happen to domain elements within that bounded space.
-A Domain-Specific Language (DSL) is a representation of those rules.
+Domain is a often closed system.
+A domain is a set of rules that define a bounded conceptual space specifying what can and cannot happen to the domain elements within that bounded space.
+A Domain-Specific Language is a representation of those rules.

 DSLs are domain specific where the domain is embedded in the constructs of the language itself.
 A domain-based language is narrowly scoped since it’s designed to support a specific domain.
 A problem scenario within a domain can be expressed or modeled in a DSL based specification.
 Then a DSL Interpreter can compute/execute/interpret the specification to produce a result.

 The language itself should scream its domain.
-Problem expression in a DSL should be more natural and straightforward than in a General-Purpose Language (GPL).
+Problem expression in a DSL should be more natural and straightforward than in a General-Purpose Language (GPL), such as Java, C++, Python or Ruby.
 It’s difficult to stray beyond domain boundaries since the DSL won’t allow it.
 A DSL will tend to be smaller and more straightforward than a GPL.

 Since a DSL reflects the domain, it may not look like a traditional programming language.
 It might look like a specification language.
 It might have syntax constructs not seen in GPLs.
-Or it could look very similar to a GPL too.
+Or it could look very similar to a traditional programming language too.
 It all depends upon the nature of the domain.

 A GPL can support domains too, but that is not its primary intent.
 A GSL can support any domain.
-A project can use coding standards that mirror domain constructus, but unless there’s effort to maintain a consistent ubiquitous language by the members of a project, a GSL based implementation will tend to project language constructs first and domain second.
+A project can set coding standards that mirror domain constructus, but unless there’s effort to maintain a consistent ubiquitous language by the members of a project, a GSL based implementation will tend to project language constructs first and domain second.
 With a DSL, the domain is embedded within the language.
 The DSL __is__ the ubiquitous language.

 ## Do You Need a DSL?
 Though I shout the praises of DSLs from the mountain tops, do you really need one?